dodyg/practical-aspnetcore/projects/5-0/sfa/wiki/README.md

 - You can rename pages
 - It is stored using LiteDB
 - It has a nice markdown editor
+- You can upload attachments in every page.

 All the code is contained within `Program.cs`.